-If you have questions about the impact of DWI on your nursing license, or any aspect of the license defense process, call to schedule a free consultation with a nurses attorney, (512) 584-8299.
+If you have questions about the impact of DWI on your nursing license, or any aspect of the license defense process, please call to schedule a free consultation with a nurses attorney, (512) 829-5619.

 A driving while intoxicated (DWI) charge can have a major impact, not only on your personal life, but also on your nursing career.
 You will most likely need to retain an attorney to represent you on the DWI and related criminal-law charges.
 But you should also consider retaining a nurses attorney who has experience dealing with the Texas Board of Nursing (BON).